 Maria is a master gardener and master of public health.
 She and her husband, known as The Gardener & The Cook, live in coastal Alabama.

 Will You Display Your American Flag on Memorial Day?

 More and more people in this country honor and celebrate our flag, and its history.
-Our neighborhood seems to fly our flags on every special day.
-Some fly their's every day.
+In our neighborhood, we seem to fly our flags on every special patriotic day.
+Some neighbors fly their's every day.

-Flag Day, which is on June 14 every year; and Memorial Day on the last Monday of May each year, are two of the days each year that we make a concentrated effort to do this.
-My husband and I live in a neighborhood of transplants, that is, all of us have moved here from somewhere else, whether other states in the U.S. or other countries.
-Many of the homes in our neighborhood have flag poles in their yards, and some people display not only the American flag, but also the flag of their home state just beneath the U.S. flag.
+Flag Day, which is on June 14 every year; and Memorial Day on the last Monday of May each year, are two of the days on which we make a concentrated effort to do this.
+My husband and I once lived in a neighborhood of transplants, that is, all of us had moved there from somewhere else, whether other states in the U.S. or other countries.
+Many of the homes in that neighborhood have flag poles in their yards, and some people display not only the American flag, but also the flag of their home state just beneath the U.S. flag.

 How will you honor the flag on patriotic holidays?
 We will display our flag on the front of our home.
 There are laws and guidelines for civilians displaying the American flag, and how to handle the flag.
-In this lens, I will share some those with you.
+In this article, I will share some those with you.

-Some Additional Dates to Display Your American Flag in 2015:
+Some Special Days to Display Your American Flag in 2015:

 July 4 --- Independence Day

 The 1st Monday in September --- Labor Day*